hemanthk92/IDD-Fa18-Lab1/README.md

 ## Part D. Manually fade an LED

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
 Why or why not?**
-No we are not able to ge the LED to glow the range of the potentionmeter.
-Arudino cannot output an analog voltage.
+Yes we are able to get the potentiometer to glow and fade with the LED.
+The potentiometer acts as a variable resistor.

 ## Part E. Fade an LED using Arduino